Thinking For Yourself

 Our thought processes about things like our healthcare or our children's education are now commodities, market share to be captured by whoever can present a case that will make us buy.

-(To be able to influence our children's education is a particularly attractive prize because our children are the consumers of tomorrow, and influencing them now = easier profits tomorrow.)
+(To be able to influence our children's education is a particularly attractive prize because our children are the consumers of tomorrow.)

 Influencing human behavior

 Marketing today is THE industry that powers all the others.
 As the Oncler says in the children's book, The Lorax, "It's amazing what some people will buy" if the marketing message is powerful enough.

 Modern marketing has such potential power over us because its creators have access to mind boggling budgets and everything modern psychology knows about influencing human behavior - including ways to influence us so subtly that we're often unaware of it.